 Diagnosis of Fear and Anxiety in Dogs

 We recommend a visit to your veterinarian to have your dog assessed for fear and anxiety.
-As trainers we do not diagnose conditions – we do assess behavior and your dog’s responses various triggers.
-Listed below are a few
+As Los Angeles dog trainers, we do not diagnose conditions — we do assess behavior and your dog’s responses to various triggers.
+Listed below are a few.

-If your veterinarian diagnoses a fear, anxiety, or phobia, a prescribed medication may help a great idea.
+If your veterinarian diagnoses a fear, anxiety, or phobia, a prescribed medication may be a great idea.
 Your vet will most likely make recommendations based on your individual dog regarding the fear and anxiety triggers.
-At Canine Path we like to work with veterinarians to develop a training and behavior modification plan.
-As trainers we can come to your home, assess your dog in his environment/other appropriate environments and help owners implement training and behavior modification protocols.
+At Canine Path, our West LA puppy and dog trainers like to work with veterinarians to develop a training and behavior modification plan.
+As trainers, we can come to your home, assess your dog in his environment/other appropriate environments, and help owners implement training and behavior modification protocols.

-Training and behavior modification needs to be implemented by the owner!
+Training and behavior modification need to be implemented by the owner.
 You will need to teach your dog to relax in a variety of environmental settings.
-Avoid reassuring the dog when it is in the midst of experiencing fear or panic; the dog may interpret this as a reward for its behavior.
+Avoid reassuring the dog when it is in the midst of experiencing fear or panic — the dog may interpret this as a reward for its behavior.
 Encourage calmness, but do not reinforce the fear reaction.
-Remember that not all dogs are calmer when crated; some dogs panic when caged and will injure themselves if forced to be confined.
+Remember that not all dogs are calmer when crated.
+Some dogs panic when caged and will injure themselves if forced into confinement.
 Absolutely avoid punishment for behavior related to fear, phobia, or anxiety.

 Solutions for Anxious, Fearful Behaviors

-Desensitization and counter-conditioning are most effective training techniques if the fear, phobia, or anxiety is treated early.
-Obtaining the expertise of a trainer experienced with reactive, fearful or anxious dogs familiar with these types of behavior problems can be crucial to helping your dog.
+Desensitization and counter-conditioning are the most effective training techniques if fear, phobia, or anxiety is treated early.
+Obtaining the expertise of dog trainer in Los Angeles experienced with reactive, fearful or anxious dogs familiar with these types of behavior problems can be crucial to helping your dog.